Kernel Two-Sample Tests for Manifold Data: Discussion

 \section{Discussion}

 We provide a curse-of-dimensionality free result for kernel {MMD-like} statistics, which we expect to be tight for the linear-time version of the kernel statistic (see Remark \ref{rk:lin-time-MMD}) but not necessarily for the full (quadratic-time) kernel statistic.
-For the full kernel statistic computed from data in $d$-dimensional Euclidean space, Li et al. \cite{li2019optimality} showed that the Gaussian kernel statistic achieves a detection rate of $\Delta_2 \gg n^{- { 4 \beta/( d + 4 \beta )}}$, which is minimax optimal against smooth alternatives (c.f.
+For the full kernel statistic computed from data in $d$-dimensional Euclidean space, \cite{li2019optimality} showed that the Gaussian kernel statistic achieves a detection rate of $\Delta_2 \gg n^{- { 4 \beta/( d + 4 \beta )}}$, which is minimax optimal against smooth alternatives (c.f.
 Theorem 5 of \cite{li2019optimality}, recall that $\Delta_2$ is the squared $L^2$ divergence).
 One may conjecture the same minimax rate for data with intrinsic data dimension $d$.
-This rate of $n^{- { 4 \beta/( d + 4 \beta ) }}$ is better than our proved rate of $\Delta_2 \gtrsim n^{- { 2 \beta/( d + 4 \beta ) }}$ (see Corollary \ref{cor:rate}).
+This rate of $n^{- { 4 \beta/( d + 4 \beta ) }}$ is better than our proved rate of $\Delta_2 \gtrsim n^{- { 2 \beta/( d + 4 \beta ) }}$ in Corollary \ref{cor:rate}.
 This gap may be due to the control of the fluctuation of the U-statistic by Proposition \ref{prop:conc-hatT} not being tight (see the comment after the proposition).
 Obtaining a test power result at a finite sample size that matches the conjectured minimax rate under our manifold data setting is left to future work.
 However, the picture differs when considering computational complexity.
 Since the vanilla computation of the full statistic has $O(n^2)$ complexity, with the same computational and memory cost, the linear-time statistic can process $\tilde{n} \sim n^2$ samples.
 According to the proved rate by our result, it pushes the detection boundary to be $\Delta_2 \gtrsim \tilde{n}^{-{ 2 \beta/( d + 4 \beta ) }} \sim n^{- { 4 \beta/( d + 4 \beta ) }}$, which is the same as the conjectured optimal rate.
-The linear-time statistic can be computed online \cite{flynn2019change}, and thus can be viewed as trading the smaller variance by revisiting all the samples for faster computation on-the-fly.
+The linear-time statistic can be computed online \cite{flynn2019change}, and thus can be viewed as trading the smaller variance by revisiting all the samples for faster computation on the fly.
 In summary, the statistical optimality of two-sample kernel statistics applied to intrinsically $d$-dimensional data remains to be further studied.
 It would be interesting to design kernel tests that achieve the theoretical detection rate with matched computational complexity.